 A great way to spend an hour after a morning’s browsing in Keswick.
 This circular walk sets off from Moot Hall in the town centre, head past the George Hotel and turn right on to Springs Road then on to the footpath which leads to the woods.
 The walk takes you up to the summit of Castlehead, a low wooded hill only 162metres high but with amazing views – there’s even a dial pointing out 30 fells that you can spot from the viewpoint.

 Winter is arguably one of the best times to visit the Lake District if you want to avoid the seasonal crowds, and these walks will help you get your bearings and give you a glimpse of the region’s famous natural landmarks.
-Call our reception team on 017687 76234 to book your winter stay at The Pheasant.
+Call our reception team on 017687 76234 or book online your winter stay at The Pheasant.